ryfell/ryfprimary.github.io/_includes/governors.md

-# Governors are nice
+# Governors are

-At least most of them.
+governors are